Thailand & Laos Explorer

 This trip is easily extended into Thailand, Laos or beyond

 Things to consider

-The Mekong river cruise operates three times a week (except in June) which may affect when you choose to travel
+The Mekong River cruise operates two - three times a week, which may affect when you choose to travel

 With the exception of Nong Khiaw, the destinations on this trip are popular and fairly well-trodden

 In a couple of destinations on the route, two-to-three star accommodation is the best available

 In chilled-out Chiang Mai, street-food shacks live side-by-side with gourmet coffee shops, and you’re as likely to find yourself in a trendy contemporary arts space as a traditional open-air bazaar.
 You’ll be exploring the town by train, bike, songtaew truck and saleng scooter — stopping in at its most sacred temples, bouncing along dirt roads to coffee plantations, visiting ethnic minority villages in the hills, and even getting a Thai massage from an inmate at the Women’s Correctional Institute!
 In-between classic sights, you’ll dip into daily markets, duck down hidden alleys, and explore residential neighbourhoods to get a sense of daily life in this endlessly beguiling town.

 Visit Wat Umong, a temple known for its maze of passageways and grottoes built in the 14th century for the “mad monk” Therachan